Showing posts with label Graceland. Show all posts

 We walked through the airport terminal to watch the different jets take off and land.

-We saw jets from Delta Airlines, Northwest Airlines, United Airlines, Continental Airlines, and American Airlines.
+We saw jets from Delta, Northwest, United, Continental, and American Airlines.
 We even got to walk inside and tour one of the planes.

-On our trip home my head started to ache.
-I said to my husband that it sure would be nice to get a hotel room for the night but his idea was to drive home and sleep in his own bed.
+On our trip home, my head started to ache.
+I told my husband it would be nice to get a hotel room for the night, but he said he'd drive home and sleep in his own bed.

 The next thing I knew I heard sirens and a State Trooper pulled us over.